-You guys know I’m crazy supportive of handmade products, so I thought I’d tell you about a wood watches company that I’ve fallen in love with.
+You guys know I’m a big supporter of handmade products, so I thought I’d tell you about a wood watch company that I’ve fallen in love with.
 I stumbled upon Jord scrolling through Instagram one night and was instantly surprised by their modern aesthetic to an otherwise vintage style.
 I had first seen wood watches at the Trinity Bellwood’s Market but all the styles were too big and clunky for my small wrist thus I forgot all about them till a few months ago.

 The process of settling on this particular design was time consuming, to say the least.
 Since I hadn’t personally seen anyone wearing these watches and I was ordering it from the states so was due to incurring heavy duty taxes, I wanted to be absolutely sure of my choice.

 There are numerous styles, wood and dial colours to choose from; which was daunting but in the end I settled for the Frankie 35 in zebrawood finish with the champagne dial.
 Having never worn such a light coloured watch I was unsure about its colour against my skin tone.
 I was thinking to opt for something darker like sandalwood.
 Having thoroughly (and I mean A LOT) perused their Instagram profile, I decided on the zebrawood.
 It did not disappoint!
 The striking wavy grains make it unique and I get multiple compliments every time I wear it (see how I style it).
 I like the simplicity of this design and the option of choosing the 35 which has a smaller dial, better suited to my wrist.

 First Impressions Of The Jord Wood Watches